sockulags/Lexicon_JS_Calculator/README.md

 > Program a real, but simple calculator in JavaScript.

-Here is a visual of my current result.
-Or try it out, link at the bottom of this file.
+Here is a visual of my current result.You can try it out, link at the bottom of this file.

 ![Calculator](/img/calculator.png)